 The results relating to the first question: what is the reality of implementing the academic talents management system at King Faisal University from the point of view of the faculty members?
 To answer that question, the means and standard deviation for this study dimensions were calculated.
 Table 3 below shows these results.

-Number Field Means Standard deviation Rank 1 The comprehensiveness of talents at all levels as well as investing in the work environment 4.34 0.51504 1 2 Processes and procedures 4.30 .49112 2 3 Conformity with the university's strategies and supporting the functional competencies 4.23 0.57831 3
+lumber Means Standard deviation Rank The comprehensiveness of talents at all levels as well as investing in the work environment 4.34 0.51504 1

 Table 3: The means and standard deviation for the study dimensions in descending order